docsastests/docsastests.github.io/_posts/2024-01-23-validate-api-with-doc-detective.md

 ## Install Doc Detective

-Install Doc Detective by cloning it onto your machine using Git, navigating into the folder, and using `npm i`.
+Install Doc Detective by cloning it onto your machine using Git, navigating into the folder, and using `npm install`.

 ```bash
 git clone https://github.com/doc-detective/doc-detective.git